Is My Discharge Normal?

 There’s a really insidious and damaging myth in society that women’s bodies are unclean and that we must endlessly be at war with them, buying perfumes and creams and razors in order to wrest them into submission.
 Don’t get me wrong, I want you to maintain your hygiene, if only for the benefit of your desk-mates.
 But this is a much less complicated task than mainstream media would have you believe; if you’re washing yourself and hopefully using deodorant – on your armpits, not your vagina – you’re probably fine.
 By using products intended to neutralise odour, inserting soaps, or blasting water up there (AKA, douching) you’re actually much more likely to harm your body than you are to make it ‘cleaner’.

 If you treat your vagina like a bloody temple and remain mindful of everything you put in there, you’ll significantly reduce the risks of upsetting the pH balance or contracting any of the aforementioned infections.
 That means no toxic tampons, no douching, no scented perfumes, chemical-filled wipes, and, for the love of good, no food stuffs (this one goes out to the woman I saw recently tweeting about spooning yogurt into her vagina.
 Please don’t do this, babe.
 I beg you.)
-If something’s wrong, your vagina will let you know, but make life easier for her, yeah?
-All she needs is a wash with warm water.
+If something’s wrong, your vagina will let you know, but make life easier for them, yeah?
+All they need is a wash with warm water.

 And finally, don’t feel embarrassed about going to the doctor about your discharge, period problems, or reproductive health in general.
 Doctors, Nurses, and Sexual Health professionals are just that – professionals.
 They don’t care, they won’t judge (and if they do, high-tail it outta there and get yourself a doctor who isn’t stuck in the 1950s), and trust me, they’ve seen it all.